|

 to training in a Gazelle and became Chief Flying Instructor (CFI) of

+premises.
 Alan decided to take a step back from full-time training in

 January 2009 and Jill Bailey took on the CFI position.
 Operating from Hangar 23 TENEFTS St

-Temora Flying Training offers a more flexible
+Temora Flight Training offers a more flexible

-operation, using the Tecnam Sierra 24-5492 and a recent addition of a Eurofox 3K 24-7524 cross hired from 24 Aviation just across the
+operation, using the Tecnam Sierra 24-5492 and a recent addition of a

-taxiway.
+taxiway. |